 Many well-meaning tennis coaches and former touring pros tell you to “snap your wrist” for power on the serve.
-Unfortunately, tennis researchers have known this is false for decades, but recreational players haven’t been given this information.
+Unfortunately, that’s not how to get a faster tennis serve.

 The ball toss can make or break your tennis serve.